leandromoreira/cdn-up-and-running/README.md

 }
 ```

 Were you able to understand what this config should do?
-In any case, let's break it down commenting on each directive.
+In any case, let's break it down by commenting on each directive.

-[`events`](http://nginx.org/en/docs/ngx_core_module.html#events) events provides context for connection processing configurations while [`worker_connections`](http://nginx.org/en/docs/ngx_core_module.html#worker_connections) defines the maximum number of simultaneous connections that can be opened by a worker process.
+[`events`](http://nginx.org/en/docs/ngx_core_module.html#events) events provide context for connection processing configurations while [`worker_connections`](http://nginx.org/en/docs/ngx_core_module.html#worker_connections) defines the maximum number of simultaneous connections that can be opened by a worker process.
 ```nginx
 events {
   worker_connections 1024;
 }
 ```

-[`error_log`](http://nginx.org/en/docs/ngx_core_module.html#error_log) configures logging for error, here we just sending all the errors to the stdout (error)
+[`error_log`](http://nginx.org/en/docs/ngx_core_module.html#error_log) configures logging for error.
+Here we just send all the errors to the stdout (error)

 ```nginx
 error_log stderr;
 ```

-[`http`](http://nginx.org/en/docs/http/ngx_http_core_module.html#http) provides a root context to setup all the http/s servers.
+[`http`](http://nginx.org/en/docs/http/ngx_http_core_module.html#http) provides a root context to set up all the http/s servers.

 ```nginx
 http {}